Jerry Cannon: Military career

-After graduating from high school in 1967, Cannon served in the Vietnam War as a Marine.
-Cannon was honorably discharged as a sergeant in 1970, after which he joined the River Rouge Police Department.
+After graduating from high school in 1967, Cannon served in the Vietnam War as a Marine and was honorably discharged as a sergeant in 1970.
+He then joined the River Rouge Police Department.
 In 1977, Cannon enlisted in the Michigan Army National Guard and joined the Kalkaska County Sheriff Department.
 Cannon served as sheriff of Kalkaska County from 1987–2004.

 From 2003-2004, Cannon served as the commander of the Joint Detention Operations Group Joint Task Force Guantanamo.
 Roll Call reported that Cannon doesn't think his service at Guantanamo should be seen as unpatriotic, saying of it, "I've done that gladly.
 I've done that proudly.
 I would do it again."
-He was promoted to Brigadier General in 2004, assuming command of the 177th Military Police Brigade in Taylor, Michigan.
-He was promoted to Major General in 2006 as Commanding General of the 46th Military Police Command in Lansing, Michigan.
+He was promoted to brigadier general in 2004, assuming command of the 177th Military Police Brigade in Taylor, Michigan.
+He was promoted to major general in 2006 as commanding general of the 46th Military Police Command in Lansing, Michigan.

 Cannon served two deployments in Iraq during the Iraq War.
-His first deployment was 2008-2009 where he served as Deputy Commanding General responsible for developing Iraqi police forces.
-His second deployment to Iraq was 2010-2011 where he served as U.S. Forces-Iraq Provost Marshal General and Deputy Commanding General for Detention Operations.
+His first deployment was 2008–2009, where he served as deputy commanding general responsible for developing Iraqi police forces.
+His second deployment to Iraq was 2010-2011 where he served as U.S. Forces-Iraq Provost Marshal General and deputy commanding general for detention operations.
 After his last deployment in Iraq, he returned to the Michigan Army National Guard and in February 2012 was placed in the Army Retired Reserves, effectively signaling his retirement from the military.